 7 - Data Clean Up

-As the Old saying goes, Garbage-In Garbage-Out.
-It is imperative to have a data clean up strategy.
+As the old saying goes, Garbage-In Garbage-Out.
+It is imperative to have a data clean-up strategy.
 This strategy should have User Involvement.
 Starting with their personal Outlook – and schedule Lunch & Learn Sessions on the calendar.
 So it gets done.
 Take this opportunity to further promote good data stewardship starts at data clean up and continues with the launch of CRM.
 These events will be part project management and part project marketing.

 8 - Quiet Selling – Project Team

 Section #3 Volunteers needed – solicited participation from the masses.
-Not only will these people be integral to the project success from a design and build, BUT their propagation of their story back to others on staff is key.
-I spoke, they listened, and built it sentiments are like little seeds of anticipation and excitement over the pending utility of the CRM system.
+Not only will these people be integral to the project success from a design and build, BUT the propagation of their story back to others on staff is key.
+I spoke, they listened and built it sentiments are like little seeds of anticipation and excitement over the pending utility of the CRM system.
 Quiet Selling over the water cooler conversations, peer acceptance to build toward the launch date.

 9 - Launch Party